 Reporting Bugs, Requesting Features

 Everyone can help contribute to open source quality by submitting complete and accurate bug reports.
-To report a bug, please check which product you are using as BIND, ISC DHCP and Kea each use a different issue tracking system.
+To report a bug, please check which product you are using as BIND 9, ISC DHCP, and Kea DHCP each use a different issue tracking system.

 BIND 9 security is critical to the Internet infrastructure.
-If you think you may be seeing a potential security vulnerability in BIND (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to email@example.com and do not post it on the public mailing list.
+If you think you may be seeing a potential security vulnerability in BIND 9 (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to email@example.com and do not post it on the public mailing list.